learn-co-curriculum/node-modules-require/README.md

   sayHelloInEnglish())
 ```

-The code is in the `hello-monolithic.js` and if you run it with `$ node hello-monolithic.js`, you'll see this:
+The code is in `hello-monolithic.js` and if you run it with `node hello-monolithic.js`, you'll see this:

 ```
 Tatar Isänmesez & English Hello
 ```

 So far so good?
 What if you need to re-use the same hellos in multiple places?
-Let's abstract (separate the monolithic code into two files) into `greetings.js` (module) and `hello.js` (main file).
+Let's abstract that portion into `greetings.js` (module) and `hello.js` (main file).

 The code for the `greetings.js` module  uses `module.exports`: